ahammer/dart_board/GETTING_STARTED.md

 3) Resolving and configuring dependencies.
 It's first-come first serve.
 So in the case of something like the RepositoryFeature() that is defined as a dependency in listing/details feature with the MockRepository(), if you define ReposityFeature(repository: YourRepository()), in the main before Listing/Details feature are loaded, it will take that config.
 The fact that it's registered as a dependency twice just mean's it's ignored the second time it's seen.

 4) I recommend breaking features into flutter modules (don't build a monolithic feature pile).
 Use pub (git dependencies + melos recommended) to scope your hard and soft dependencies.
 Your integration/app project should bring in features and contain config, but ideally not contain features itself (outside of an integration feature).
 The features themselves should be scoped down as much as possible.
-While the "blank" feature does shoehorn a bunch of features together, things should be more like `PlayGround` where the actual features are brought in, and all that is in the Main.dart is essentially config and feature selection.
+While the "starter" feature does shoehorn a bunch of features together, things should be more like `PlayGround` where the actual features are brought in, and all that is in the Main.dart is essentially config and feature selection.

 5) I also recommend that each runner/app uses an "Integration" feature, similar to `PlayGround`.
 Using an integration features can be looked at as the "wiring interface" for the app.